legobeat/l7-devenv/docs/1-getting-started.md

 This will be a step-by-step guide to getting everything up and running from scratch.
 This assumes you are running in a clean installation of Ubuntu 24.04 LTS or Debian Bookworm.
-You should be able to use this with Docker by replacing `podman` with `docker`.
+You should also be able to use this with Docker by replacing `podman` with `docker`.

 ## System preparation